Buffer

 Traps if index >= size.

-WARNING: Repeated removal of elements using this method is ineffecient and might be a sign that you should consider a different data-structure for your use case.
+Repeated removal of elements using this method is inefficient and may indicate that a different data structure would better suit your use case. :::

 Example: